brycekuzman/Portfolio-Analysis-Streamlit/README.md

 - **International Equities**: Non-US stocks and international funds
 - **Core Fixed Income**: Bonds and bond funds
 - **Alternatives**: Real estate, commodities, and alternative investments

-## Disclaimers

-This tool is for educational and informational purposes only.
-It is not investment advice.
-Past performance does not guarantee future results.
-Consult with a qualified financial advisor before making investment decisions.

-## Privacy & Data

-- No data is stored permanently
-- All portfolio information is session-based
-- Historical data fetched on-demand from public APIs
-- No personal information is collected or transmitted

-## Support

-For issues or questions, refer to the Replit workspace or check the console logs for error messages.